Environment Report

 Number of these still functioning

-Number of debris objects regularly tracked by Space Surveillance Networks and maintained in their catalogue
+Number of space objects regularly tracked by Space Surveillance Networks and maintained in their catalogue

 Estimated number of break-ups, explosions, collisions, or anomalous events resulting in fragmentation